oleg-nykolyn/goptional/README.md

 // Create an Optional of type int that holds 123. opt := goptional.Of(123)

-// If the argument to Of is either nil or invalid, an empty Optional is returned instead. opt2 := goptional.Of[[]string](nil)
+// 💡 If the argument to Of is either nil or invalid, return an empty Optional instead. opt2 := goptional.Of[[]string](nil)

-// Is true.
-if opt2.IsEmpty() {
-    // ...
-}
 ```

 `Empty`